 Watch out!
 Is a competitor about to register your trade mark?

-Registering your trade mark is not the end of the road.
+A trade mark watching service will give you peace of mind because registering your trade mark is not the end of the road.
 A well thought out programme of enforcement will ensure that your rights are not diluted over time.
 It’s vital to look after your registered rights, or you may find that competitors come into the market with similar marks, diverting trade away from your business and losing you money.

 At Ward, we seek to help our clients through a three step process: consultation, registration, and protection.
 How do we help to protect your brand?
 The first step is to monitor whether anyone else is using or applying to register your trade mark.